mudl0rd/mudl0rd.github.io/_posts/2020-08-25-Keygenning d2k2 Crackme 4.md

 There is some oddities to this particular code due to some bugs in the crackme.

-The first time the loop is executed, EDX is "0xFF" after the DEC dl instruction, thus there is a out-of-bounds string read on the serial, so DL starts at 0xFF and wraps to zero.
-On first runthrough, the CL register also is equal to 0.
-Also, due to another bug in the crackme, ESI is not equal to zero and so is set to the address of a subroutine in the crackme.
+In the first iteration of the loop shown, EDX starts at zero and is decremented by  ```dec dl```, so DX is now "0xFF" thus there is a out-of-bounds string read on the serial string, so DL starts at ```0xFF``` and wraps to zero.
+Due to this, the CL register also is equal to 0 and has no bearing on the resulting calculations.
+Also, due to another bug in the crackme, ESI is not equal to zero and so is set to the address of a subroutine in the crackme which is ```0x00401065```.

 The original intent of the code was to loop over the characters in the entered string and do some very basic maths with the ASCII values.
 But due to the aforementioned bugs, only 7 characters are used in the calculation.

-After the loop a XOR is done on the value in ESI with 0x8EF21B.
-The result of this calculation is used to alter the JMP address at 0x00402D16 from
+After the loop a XOR is done on the value in ESI with ```0x8EF21B```.
+The result of this calculation is used to alter the JMP address at ```0x00402D16``` from
 ![1.png]({{site.baseurl}}/images/crackme4/5.PNG)

 to